wttech/CQ-Unix-Toolkit/README.md

 CQ Unix Toolkit is a set of POSIX shell tools that calls curl and other 3rd party commands to perform some different tasks on Adobe CQ platform such as:

-* Create, Build, upload, list, download, install and deletion of CRX zip packages
+* Create, build, rewrite, upload, list, download, install and deletion of CRX zip packages
 * Maintenance tasks: consistency checks, TarPM compaction and index merge, DataStore garbage collection
 * Clear/invalidate dispatcher cache for subtree specified by `/statfilelevel`